ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/009_Retraining.md

 # Retraining

-# Retraining and Retesting
+# Retraining and Retesting (Zorro S)

 A live trading strategy should be retrained in regular intervals for adapting its parameters to the current market situation.
 It should also be retested after a certain trading time for verifying that the script behaves identically in live trading and in the backtest.
 Retraining and retesting are [Zorro S](restrictions.md) features and are executed by a separate process, this way preventing any interruption of the live trading process.
 The newly trained parameters, rules, or machine learning models are then automatically loaded by the trading system at the begin of the next bar.

 ### Retraining

-The retraining process ([Zorro S](restrictions.md) required) is triggered either automatically by setting the [ReTrainDays](100_tradeUpdate.md) variable, or manually by clicking the \[Train\] button while trading.
+The retraining process is triggered either automatically by setting the [ReTrainDays](100_tradeUpdate.md) variable, or manually by clicking the \[Train\] button while trading.
 A second Zorro instance will pop up and start a [training run](007_Training.md), while the first Zorro continues trading.
 In this training run the **[ReTrain](013_Asset_Account_Lists.md)** boolean variable is nonzero.
 The script can then download new price data from the server, and generate a new parameter and AI rule set (see also [workshop 5](tutorial_fisher.md)).
 After finishing the training run, the second Zorro closes.
 The new parameters, rules and factors are then automatically loaded by the trading instance.
 Example of a retraining statement in the script:

 ```c
 if(ReTrain) {